- The United States continues to see a rise in apprehensions of unaccompanied migrant children, most from Central America, along its southern border.

-Many children hope to reunite with relatives in the United States, but others deliberately leave their families behind, fleeing domestic abuse, criminal gangs, or local corruption.
-Some migrant parents send their children across the border alone to avail themselves of asylum protections for unaccompanied minors.
+Many children hope to reunite with relatives in the United States.
+Others have deliberately left their families behind, fleeing domestic abuse, poverty, criminal gangs, or corruption.
+Some migrant parents, often out of desperation, choose to send their children across the border alone to avail themselves of asylum protections for unaccompanied minors.

 What happens to detained children?

 DHS is the first agency involved.
 Its responsibilities include apprehension, processing, and, if necessary, the return of children to their countries of origin.
-Customs and Border Protection (CBP), a DHS agency, initially detains child border crossers, whom it identifies as unaccompanied children through interviews, documents, and medical testing.
+Customs and Border Protection (CBP), a DHS agency, initially detains child border crossers, whom it has historically identified as unaccompanied children through interviews, documents, and medical testing.
 CBP separates minors on an ad hoc basis from adults it deems unrelated, dangerous, or criminally prosecutable, which results in the recategorization of some accompanied children as unaccompanied.
 Another DHS agency, Immigration and Customs Enforcement (ICE), may apprehend minors already inside the United States.

 At this point, DHS can repatriate Canadian and Mexican unaccompanied children who it determines are capable of making the decision to withdraw their request for entry, are not at risk of trafficking, and can safely return home.
 For others, the TVPRA gives CBP and ICE three days to transfer custody to HHS officials after identifying the minors as unaccompanied.